App Inventor Extensions

 3 test apps are available in Google Play.
 You can test the extension following these steps

 1. Follow the opt-in URL for the alarmmanager example app to get access to the app and to be able to download it to your device.
-Here you can test all the features.
+Here you can test all the notification features.

-4. Start testing.
+3. Start testing.

 Buy the Alarm Manager extension for App Inventor